The Evolution of Political Ideals at LYRATEK.COM

 Many parties and voters are looking seriously at different concepts of electoral reform, including proportional representation and mixed-member proportional.
 A lot of these are great ideas, especially if your vote IS directed at a political party.

-But the system we are currently using is best described as Regional Representation, because your vote directly impacts which of your local candidates will go to Ottawa to represent you and the people of your local riding in the House of Parliament.
+But the system we are currently using here in Canada is best described as Regional Representation, because your vote directly impacts which of your local candidates will go to Ottawa to represent you and the people of your local riding in the House of Parliament.
+Many other countries still use similar systems.
 Particularly while we're still on this system, let's use it to its best advantage.
 I encourage everyone to go to their local all-candidates debates and/or find other ways of contacting and getting to know your own local candidates.
-In doing my part, I offer information for my local area below.

 I think it is better to look for the smartest, most trustworthy, most accessible candidate who operates with the highest integrity, and vote for him or her, rather than parties or party leaders.
 If we could fill Ottawa with all the best people, regardless of party affiliation, we can optimize our government.
 Voting merely on party-affiliation could blindly fill Ottawa with less than brilliant party stooges.